BawdyAnarchist/quBSD/Future_Development.md

 ### SPECIFIC SCRIPTS OR FUNCTIONS

-qb-stop
-	- Detect settings if the VM has PPT, and warn to stop internally.
-Popup warn if necessary.
-	- monitor_vm_stop is probably outdated now since `wait` commands are being used.
-Needs reviewed
-	- Still needs fine tuning, as it's hanging somehow during _stop

 qb-help - overhaul to act like a manpage.
 Replacing /usr/local/share/quBSD
 	- Each PARAM should have verbose message